 The ORE is the Authorized Organizational Representative (AOR) for certifying that the Institutional RCR Training Plan is in place at the time of proposal submission.

 The ORE will be responsible for monitoring compliance of required RCR training, as follows:

 - The Office of Sponsored Programs (OSP) which is part of the ORE, as the contract/award receiving office will identify and document the RCR requirement as applicable on the internal award paperwork and the electronic research administration system.

 - The ORE Training Coordinator will submit e-mail notification to the project’s Principal Investigator, the Department Head, and the Department Business Manager about the RCR requirement and the UT RCR Training Confirmation form.

 - When the RCR training is completed, the online system will issue a “Completion/Grade Report.”
-That report, along with the UT RCR Training Confirmation Form must be signed by the trainee and the PI.
-Both documents are then submitted via e-mail to: email@example.com
+That report must be signed by the trainee and the PI and then submitted via e-mail to: email@example.com

 - The ORE will maintain receipt of the documents and cross reference the individuals that have met the RCR requirement with individuals identified as being employed on the sponsored project that requires RCR training.

 - The OSP will be responsible for following up with PI, Business Manager, and Department Heads if full compliance with the RCR training has not occurred.